 But this is going to change with the Peru-Australia FTA.
 The Winemakers’ Federation of Australia is looking forward to the upcoming trade opportunity, which will eliminate the previous tariff of 9%/bottle exported.
 This will turn the tables for Australia and lead to an increase in the number of Australian wines on wine lists throughout Peru.

 Now that exporting is duty-free for the vast majority of goods to Peru, you may be thinking of trading your merchandise.
 However, it is not because there is a Peru-Australia FTA that the whole process has become drastically easier.
 We would advise you to seek professional support in order to ensure you won’t encounter any problems.
 A trade lawyer in Peru can organize your export quickly and efficiently by taking care of the necessary paperwork and documentation the customs will request.

 Biz Latin Hub precisely offers those services.
 Our team in Lima is made of expert trade lawyers and accountants.
 We offer legal and accounting support to foreign companies investing in Lima and Latin America as a whole.
-If you’re a keen Australian entrepreneur searching to expand your market to Peru, don’t hesitate to contact Craig, our Australian manager at [email protected] to see how we can assist you!
+If you’re a keen Australian entrepreneur searching to expand your market to Peru, don’t hesitate to contact Craig, our Australian CEO & Co-Founder at [email protected] to see how we can assist you!